Governor Cooper announces Grants to Rural Communities to attract 446 New Jobs and more than $32 million in private investment

 In addition to reviewing and approving funding requests, the N.C.
 Rural Infrastructure Authority formulates policies and priorities for grant and loan programs administered by N.C.
 Commerce’s Rural Economic Development team.
 Its 17 voting members are appointed by the Governor, Speaker of the House and Senate President Pro Tem.
 The North Carolina Secretary of Commerce serves as a member of the Authority, ex officio.

 For additional information about N.C.
-Commerce’s Rural Economic Development Division, visit www.nccommerce.com/rd.
+Commerce’s Rural Economic Development Division, click here.